Check back periodically for updates, but for the moment, below you will find:

 2. A check list for preparing for your LOGCAP (or any other contract) job search.

-3. I went through all the reports and court proceedings, and created a timeline so you can quickly see what has happened and when.
+3. I go through news, reports and court proceedings, and created a timeline so you can quickly see what has happened and when.

 LOGCAP V Job Search Preparation